digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Finally, configuring the CI/CD pipeline to trigger on Git events is comprised of:

-1. Setting up an `EventListener` that accepts and processes GitHub push events.
+1. Setting up the `GitHubSource` resource which triggers your Tekton pipeline, by registering the required webhook with your GitHub application repository.
-2. Setting up a `TriggerTemplate` that instantiates a `Pipeline` resource (and associated `Tasks`), each time the `EventListener` is notified by a GitHub `push event`.
+2. Setting up an `EventListener` that triggers and processes incoming events from the `GitHubSource`.
-3. Setting up a `TriggerBinding` resource to populate the `TriggerTemplate` input parameters with data extracted from the GitHub event.
+3. Setting up a `TriggerTemplate` that instantiates a `Pipeline` resource (and associated `Tasks`), each time the `EventListener` is triggered.
-4. Setting up the `GitHubSource` which fires your Tekton pipeline by registering required webhook with your GitHub repo hosting the application.
+4. Setting up a `TriggerBinding` resource to populate the `TriggerTemplate` input parameters with data extracted from the GitHub event.

 Below diagram illustrates the CI/CD process implemented using Tekton and Argo (the Knative eventing part is omitted for simplicity):

 ![Tekton CI/CD Pipeline Overview](assets/images/tekton_ci_cd_pipeline_overview.png)

 This blueprint provides all the necessary manifests to create all resources (Tekton CRDs, Knative CRDs, etc) in your Kubernetes cluster, via Kustomize.
 You will find everything inside the [tekton](assets/manifests/tekton/) folder, including the [kustomization](assets/manifests/tekton/kustomization.yaml) manifest.
-You can take a look at each, and see how it's being used/configured (explanations are provided inline, where necessary).
+You can take a look at each, and see how it's being used (explanations are provided inline, where necessary).

 Below listing shows how the `tekton` kustomization folder is structured: